sanj16/capynut/README.md

 ![Gameplay Screenshot](https://i.ibb.co/FzC5tLF/screenshot.png)

-## Features

-- Exciting delivery challenges.
-- Stunning 2D graphics.
-- Smooth Mechanics

 ## Contributing

-We welcome contributions from the community!
+Contributions are welcome!
 If you'd like to contribute to Capynut, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.